Sharilee Swaity writes on family and marriage issues on her blog, Second Chance Love. She has written a book on the topic of remarriage.

 The book, Why Mars and Venus Collide: Improving Relationships by Understanding How Men and Women Cope Differently With Stress, is another in the long series of books about the difference between men and women, written by the relationship guru, John Gray.
 Gray is famous for saying that men are from Mars, and women are from Venus, and that people from the two planets have a very hard time understanding each other.

-CREDENTIALS: John Gray is a certified family therapist with over thirty years experience in marriage seminars and education.
+John Gray is a certified family therapist with over 30 years' experience in marriage seminars and education.

 Don't Give Up